LongWeiZJU/longweizju.github.io/_pages/about.md

 Before that, I worked at [Damo Academy, Alibaba Group](https://damo.alibaba.com/?language=en) ([阿里巴巴达摩院](https://damo.alibaba.com/?language=zh)).
 I received my Ph.D. degree in Computer Science and Engineering from [Zhejiang University](https://www.zju.edu.cn/english/) ([浙江大学](https://www.zju.edu.cn/)) in 2020, advised by [Prof. Xiaofei He](http://www.cad.zju.edu.cn/home/xiaofeihe/) and [Prof. Deng Cai](http://www.cad.zju.edu.cn/home/dengcai/).
 During my doctoral studies, I was a joint PhD student in the group of [Prof. Jieping Ye](http://www.yelabs.net/) at the University of Michigan, Ann Arbor.
 Earlier, I completed my Bachelor's degree in Mathematics and Applied Mathematics at Zhejiang University in 2013.

+My group is actively recruiting for multiple positions to join our research, including postdoctoral researchers, research assistants, Ph.D. students, and master’s students.
+We also welcome applications for research internships (open to undergraduate/master/doctoral students, and individuals on a gap year).
+If you have a strong motivation for exploring interdisciplinary research at the intersection of AI and science, as outlined in the following Research Interests section, please reach out to me as soon as possible.

+# Research Interests

+My research interests primarily lie in the intersection of AI and scientific domains.
+My long-term objective is to develop intelligent systems that match the problem-solving capabilities of human scientists and engineers, achieving breakthroughs in key challenges across science and engineering.
+Currently, I focus on the following directions:

+- **AI for Science Foundational Research**: (1) Efficient machine learning algorithms for scientific problems; (2) Universal approaches for modeling and computing complex systems (e.g., physical, biological, or engineering systems) that generalize across diverse domains; (3) Design of autonomous agent systems to enable automated scientific discovery.

+- **AI for Science Applications**: (1) Developing AI methods to solve simulation, design, and control challenges in energy systems, embodied intelligence, and other critical engineering domains; (2) Applying AI methods to tackle major challenges in healthcare and medical domains.

 # News
 - 2025/04 Our paper [*Wavelet Diffusion Neural Operator*](https://openreview.net/forum?id=FQhDIGuaJ4) is featured by [集智俱乐部](https://mp.weixin.qq.com/s/s7jVimP2lQdGlOn1q7DkHg).